ryanwoodsmall/static-binaries/README.md

 # note!

-:warning: _bing stinking warning_ :warning:
+:warning: _big stinking warning_ :warning:

 - **binaries almost certainly will not be the latest version!**
 - **some architectures may or may not be in sync, have all binaries available, etc.!**